reidjs/grug-dev-translation/grug_dev_translation.md

 The Grug Brained Developer - English Translation
 A guide to thinking like a senior software engineer
 # Introduction
-this collection of thoughts on software development gathered by a senior software developer
+A collection of thoughts on software development gathered by a senior software developer

-Senior software developer is not very smart, but he has been a developer for a long time and has learned some things.
+I'm not very smart, but I have been in the field a long time and have learned some things.
 However, the field is still rapidly changing.

-The senior software engineer tries to collect their learnings into a small, easily digestible and funny page, not only for you, the junior software engineer, but also for him because as he gets older he forgets important things, like what he had for breakfast or if he put his pants on.
+I've tried to collect my learnings into a small, easily digestible and funny page, not only for you, a software engineer earlier in your career, but also for myself, because as I age I start to forget important things, like what I had for breakfast or whether or not I put my pants on.

-There are many intelligent developers, and some are not expected to like this, or agree with this.
+There are many intelligent developers who may not like this, or may disagree with parts of this.

-However, many more THINK they are intelligent developers, however they probably are not, and they probably won't agree with this.
+However, many more who THINK they are intelligent developers, who actually probably are not, probably won't agree with this.

 (I used to think I was intelligent, but I learned the hard way I am not)